 Wildfires have become an all-too-common occurrence in many parts of the United States, particularly in states like California, Oregon, and Colorado.
 These fires, often fueled by dry conditions and high winds, not only pose a significant threat to life and property but also lead to widespread smoke, that affects people in nearby cities and towns.

 For homeowners, this can result in unexpected and frequent triggers of smoke alarms inside their homes.
-While these alarms are designed to keep us safe in case of fire, many residents find themselves wondering: How does the smoke coming from a wildfire miles away set off my smoke detectors?
+While these alarms are designed to keep us safe in case of fire, many residents find themselves wondering: how does the smoke coming from a wildfire miles away set off my smoke detectors?

 Wildfire Smoke and Its Characteristics